ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

 .. image:: ../../../images/MissionList_SplineWaypoint.jpg
     :target: ../_images/MissionList_SplineWaypoint.jpg

-`Spline <https://en.wikipedia.org/wiki/Spline_%28mathematics%29>`__ waypoints take all the same arguments are regular waypoints (lat, lon, alt, delay) but when executed the vehicle will fly smooth paths (both vertically and horizontally) instead of straight lines.
+`Spline <https://en.wikipedia.org/wiki/Spline_%28mathematics%29>`__ waypoints take all the same arguments as regular waypoints (lat, lon, alt, delay) but when executed the vehicle will fly smooth paths (both vertically and horizontally) instead of straight lines.
 Spline waypoints can be mixed with regular straight line waypoints as shown in the image above.

 The Mission Planner shows the path the vehicle will take.
 The image above shows some characteristics of the spline